 \bcor Let $G$ be a separable metrizable non-locally precompact group.
 Then $\PK(G)$ is cofinally equivalent to $\NN$. \ecor

-\bdfn For a topological space $X$, \IndexPrint{$C(X,\bbT)$} is the group of all continuous functions from $X$ to $\bbT$ with pointwise multiplication, endowed with the \IndEmph{compact-open topology}.
+\bdfn For a topological space $X$, let \IndexPrint{$C(X,\bbT)$} be the group of all continuous functions from $X$ into $\bbT$, with pointwise multiplication, endowed with the \emph{compact-open topology}.
 That is, a neighborhood base at the constant function $1$ is given by the sets

 where $K$ is a compact subset of $X$, and $\epsilon$ is a positive real number. \edfn